Key Hierarchy

 What’s Encrypted

-Each output’s ciphertext contains the sender and recipient account IDs, token ID, amount, and a random value for commitment uniqueness.
-Deposits contain the same fields minus the sender account ID.Integrity Verification
+Each output’s ciphertext contains the sender and recipient Master Public Keys (MPKs), token ID, amount, and a random value for commitment uniqueness.
+Deposits contain the same fields minus the sender MPK.Integrity Verification

 Normal Operation (TEE Available)

 The TEE decrypts all output ciphertexts as part of its normal indexing.
 It extracts the recipient’s account ID and indexes each note.
-Recipients query their balance from the TEE indexer — no scanning required, instant results.
+Recipients query their balance from the TEE indexer, with no scanning required and instant results.
 The TEE doesn’t store users’ private keys.
 It only decrypts the per-transaction ciphertexts using its own TxPrivKey to learn which account each note belongs to.Manual Recovery (TEE Unavailable)